TimTree/games-by-tim/content/blogPosts/the-mouse-swipe-strategy-guide.md

 * **Mouse or trackpad?** Find the controller that works best for you and stick with it.
 Personally, I find the mouse easier to use, but your opinion could be different.
 * **Play fast-paced music in the background.** I've noticed when I do this, it makes my hands want to shake to the rhythm, boosting my scores.
 Give it a try!
 * **Square Mode Tips** - Relax your hand, especially in hard difficulty.
 The less tense your hand is, the more likely you'll be able to slide through the squares with ease.
+* **Triangle Mode Tips** - Adjust your mouse or trackpad sensitivity (DPI).
+Too low, and it'll take more effort to drag your cursor to the triangles.
+Too high, and your cursor will overshoot triangles.
+Find the sensitivity that best balances effort and precision.

+  As of version 1.2, the hover zones for the triangles are the triangles.
+This corrects an oversight with how the game was originally coded, described in the archived tip below:

-* **Triangle Mode Tips** - Here's a little secret: _the triangles are actually squares_.
-Here's a screenshot of what I mean:
+  ~~Here's a little secret: _the triangles are actually squares_.
+Here's a screenshot of what I mean:~~

   ![](../images/trianglesecret.png)
-  As you can see, the orange area is all your cursor needs to hover at to score points.
+  ~~As you can see, the orange area is all your cursor needs to hover at to score points.
 The triangle is just for decoration.
 Why did I make it like this?
-That's how the code works, and there isn't a way to restrict the hover spot to the triangle without some crazy scripting.
+That's how the code works, and there isn't a way to restrict the hover spot to the triangle without some crazy scripting.~~

-  So use this secret to your advantage.
+  ~~So use this secret to your advantage.
 Instead of moving your cursor in a triangular fashion, make small circular movements near the center of the triangles.
-Once you get good at this, your cursor could never touch the left or right triangles ever again.
+Once you get good at this, your cursor could never touch the left or right triangles ever again.~~
 * **Motion Mode Tips** - My advice is similar to Square Mode: relax your hand.
 Stay focused on your target, and remember that the squares speed up every 10 seconds.